Laurens Vanthoor: 2013–2016: Audi Sport Factory Driver

-In 2015, he started his season in the Bathurst 12 Hour with Phoenix Racing.
-He took the pole with a new lap record and ended 2nd.
+In 2015, Vanthoor started his season in the Bathurst 12 Hour with Phoenix Racing.
+He took the pole with a new lap record and ended second.
 He also drove in Brazil for the 1st round of the Stock Car Brasil together with Valdeno Brito for Shell Racing at Goiania.
-Together with Belgian Audi Club Team WRT he won the 24 Hours of Nürburgring in the new Audi R8 LMS 2015 specification.
+Together with Belgian Audi Club Team WRT, he won the 24 Hours of Nürburgring in the new Audi R8 LMS 2015 specification.
 On 3 October, during the event at Misano for the Blancpain Sprint Series, he was involved in a major crash which led to a serious injury.
 Therefore, he missed the last race of the season as well as the race at Macau, where he was replaced by René Rast.
 He made his comeback at the Sepang 12 Hours, which he won with Stéphane Ortelli and Stuart Leonard.

-In 2016, he started his season with a win in the Dubai 24 Hour with Belgian Audi Club Team WRT.
+In 2016, Vanthoor started his season with a win in the Dubai 24 Hour with Belgian Audi Club Team WRT.
 On 21 November 2016 Vanthoor won the FIA GT World Cup, crowning himself as World Champion on the streets of Macau.
-On 3 December 2016, it was announced that Vanthoor would change from Audi to Porsche and the focus would be on the WeatherTech SportsCar Championship where he will drive a Porsche 911 RSR together with Kévin Estre.
+On 3 December 2016, it was announced that Vanthoor would change from Audi to Porsche and the focus would be on the WeatherTech SportsCar Championship where he would drive a Porsche 911 RSR together with Kévin Estre.
 During his last race with Audi, he won the Sepang 12 Hours together with Robin Frijns, Christopher Haase and Phoenix Racing.
-With this he crowned himself as the first winner of the Intercontinental GT Challenge.
+With this, he crowned himself as the first winner of the Intercontinental GT Challenge.

-2017-2021: Porsche Factory Driver in IMSA
+2017–2021: Porsche Factory Driver in IMSA

-In 2017, he started his season at the Daytona 24 Hours with his new employer Porsche, in the WeatherTech SportsCar Championship.
-Together with Kevin Estre and Richard Lietz, he finished 10th overall and 6th in the GTLM-class with the new 2017-specification Porsche 911 RSR.
-After a relatively difficult first season Vanthoor took his first win at the 2018 Mid-Ohio round.
+In 2017, Vanhoor started his season at the Daytona 24 Hours with his new employer Porsche, in the WeatherTech SportsCar Championship.
+Together with Kévin Estre and Richard Lietz, he finished tenth overall and sixth in the GTLM-class with the new 2017-specification Porsche 911 RSR.
+After a relatively difficult first season, Vanthoor took his first win at the 2018 Mid-Ohio round.